jasmcaus/tau/docs/cmake-quickstart.md

 }
 ```

-You can read more about the assertions that Tau provides [here](https://github.com/jasmcaus/Tau/blob/dev/docs/cmake-quickstart.md).
+You can read more about the assertions that Tau provides [here](https://github.com/jasmcaus/Tau/blob/dev/docs/tau-primer.md).

-To build the code, add the following to the end of your `cmakeLists.txt` file:
+To build the code, add the following to the end of your `CMakeLists.txt` file:
 ```cmake
 enable_testing()